Parents and Students

 Online Youth Work Permit

-A signed and notarized Georgia DDS Certificate of Attendance form is required in order to apply for a Learner's Permit.
+A signed and notarized Certificate of School Enrollment form is required in order to apply for a Learner's Permit or Driver's License.
 This form may be obtained at the Board of Education at 210 Apple Street and is good for 30 days after issuance.

 The following link takes you outside the Irwin County School District website and will open in a new window: Georgia Department of Driver Services - Teen Drivers

 Each school keeps a confidential list of students whose parents have limited and/or restricted custody rights.
 Students are placed on the list when and only when the school receives a legal document from the courts indicating a restriction.
 In the absence of legal papers, both parents have a right to visit and/or pick a child up from school.
 If circumstances should ever develop during the year and you have a concern about your child’s safety, please contact the school immediately and explain the circumstances.
 These confidential lists are reviewed annually for accuracy; it is the parent's responsibility to ensure that the court papers are in proper order and updated if necessary.

 Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g)

 Parents or eligible students have the right to the following: